Supreme Court Cases (Warren Court): How did the Warren Court use judicial review to protect the rights of citizens?

 A. How does the constitution protect our rights?

-1. The constitution allows citozens to vote and choose a government of their liking.
+1. The constitution allows citizens to vote and choose a government of their liking.

-2. In the beginning voting righjts were understood to be limited to white, male landowners.
+2. In the beginning voting rights were understood to be limited to white, male landowners.

 3. Voting rights were eventually extended by constitutional amendment:

 - Amendment 15 – Extend right to vote to Blacks.